 Maeve.
 Directed by Pat Murphy and John Davies, Ireland, 1981

-Lizzie Borden is the writer-director of Born in Flames, as well as Regrouping, Working Girls and Love Crimes.
+Lizzie Borden is the writer-director of Born in Flames, as well as Regrouping and Working Girls.

 Pat Murphy, via email, May 26, 2018: